michtrofimov/das_biotools/README.md

 # Features

+Tools for nucleotide sequences and aminoacids sequences support upper and lower cases.

 ## Tools for nucleotide sequences

 - `check_if_procedure(procedure: str) -> None`: Checks if the specified procedure is supported.
 Raises a ValueError if the procedure is not supported.